 Arkansas Black is a distinctive and attractive late-season apple, very much at home in the southern states.
 In the right conditions Arkansas Black can display very good flavor, although this is not an apple to eat straight from the tree - it really benefits from a month in a cold store.

 The intense aromatic flavor makes it a good variety for cooking with, and it has become increasingly popular as an apple for cider production.

-Please fill in the details below and we will let you know when Arkansas Black apple trees are back in stock.
+Fill in the form below and we will notify you when Arkansas Black apple tree is back in stock.